Tillerino/scruse/README.md

 - [ ] Custom converters per property
 - [ ] Abstract converter classes with constructors.

+### Jackson annotations compatibility

+The following is a rough indication of compatibility with Jackson's annotations.
+A checkmark indicates _basic_ compatibility, although there can be edge cases where we are not compatible.

 - [ ] JacksonInject
 - [ ] JsonAlias
 - [ ] JsonAnyGetter